Utica, New York

 SOPHOMORE YEAR EXPERIENCE

-After completing their first year at Utica, students can continue building an active relationship with the college through the Sophomore Year Experience.
+After completing their first year at Utica, students can continue building an active relationship with the University through the Sophomore Year Experience.
 By combining a reinforcement of the skills and resources introduced freshman year with continuing education and career planning, Utica ensures students are building on the successes—or correcting the mistakes—of their first year.

 All students at Utica leave college with excellent writing and verbal communication skills with an understanding of several disciplines.
 Several major courses emphasize presentation skills and bring in industry professionals for grading and feedback, helping create the next generation of communicators across industries.
 Throughout upper-division coursework, students learn to write for their specific career path, which adds to the basic writing foundations they get early on.
-Utica College students are prepared for any communication challenge they will face in their next stage of life.
+Utica University students are prepared for any communication challenge they will face in their next stage of life.

 SPECIAL STUDY OPTIONS